 The idea behind this default is to distribute your inventory across different regions, so that your orders are shipped out from the fulfilment centre nearest to their destinations, which allows your customers to receive their orders faster.

 However, this default can sometimes force a merchant to ship inventory to Amazon facilities that are extremely far away, which greatly increases their inventory shipping costs.

 The Amazon Inventory Placement Service is an opt-in service, and an alternative to the Distributed Inventory Placement default.

-With FBA Inventory Placement Service, you send your entire inventory to a single Amazon location, which may be a receiving center or a fulfillment center.
-From there, Amazon will strategically divide and distribute your inventory between different fulfillment centers for you.
+With FBA Inventory Placement Service, you send your entire inventory to a single Amazon location, which may be a receiving centre or a fulfilment centre.
+From there, Amazon will strategically divide and distribute your inventory between different fulfilment centres for you.

 This lets you enjoy the benefits of distributed inventory, without having to distribute it across various locations yourself.

 |Over 2 lb||$0.40 + $0.10/lb above the first 2 lb|

 |Over 5 lb||$1.30 + $0.20/lb above the first 5 lb|

 Every merchant will have to calculate whether or not Amazon’s Inventory Placement Service is cost-effective for their unique business.

 For example, you want to ship 1,000 units of inventory, each of which weighs less than 1 pound.
 Amazon will change a USD $0.30 fee per item, which adds up to USD $300 in service fees.